LASER3284/MotorMotion/README.md

 ## Documentation

-There is full API documentation both on our website `[TODO: insert link]` and in the repo under the `../MotorMotion-doc` directory; for the local documentation, you can read it by opening `index.html` in a web browser of your choice.
-From there, you can navigate throughout the docs of all the header files.
+There is full API documentation both on our website `[TODO: insert link]` and under the `../MotorMotion-doc` directory.
+For local documentation, clone [jothepro/doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) in this repo's root; from there you can run Doxygen from the command line or open Doxywizard an open the local `Doxyfile`.
+To open local docs, go to `../MotorMotion-doc` and open `index.html`.
+You can also clone our `docs` branch.

 ## Development